BrozDa/Taskify/README.md

 # 📝 Taskify – ToDo App with .NET & React

-This is a full-stack CRUD application built with **ASP.NET Core (.NET)** and **React**, designed to help users manage tasks with support for priorities, tags, and authentication.
+_A hands-on learning project built with ASP.NET Core Web API and React_

+This project was created to deepen understanding of building a full-stack CRUD application with authentication, relational data handling, and responsive UI design.

 Users can **create, manage, complete, or delete tasks** securely through **JWT-based authentication**.

-Built for learning and fun

 ---